 Before boarding the US Navy boat, a film of the attack on the ship is shown at the Visitor Center for less than half an hour.
-The USS Arizona Memorial consists of three sections, ensuring that every visitor also gets to see the sunken battle ship below.
+The USS Arizona Memorial consists of three sections, ensuring that every visitor also gets to see the sunken battleship below.
 On arrival by the US Navy boats, you get to meet the entrance.

 The USS Arizona Memorial is a serious place.
-Believe it or not, every ship alighting at the Pearl Harbor must slow down, then the employees in it to stand attention and salute at the Memorial before their ship gradually enters the Pearl’s port.
+Believe it or not, every ship alighting at the Pearl Harbor must slow down, then the employees in it to stand attention and salute at the Memorial before their ship gradually enters Pearl’s port.

 Feel home in Honolulu after the visit to the Memorial.
-There is no worry of accommodation since there are many hotels to spend your calm night after the in-depth ride around the USS Arizona Memorial.
+There is no worry about accommodation since there are many hotels to spend your calm night after the in-depth ride around the USS Arizona Memorial.
 Just to name but a few is the Plaza Hotel located next to Nimitz Highway, just half a mile from the international airport; it contains suites and spaces with a tropical arena.
-Another option is the Ohana hotel that is near the airport; good one if you are here for a business trip, apart from visiting.
+Another option is the Ohana hotel that is near the airport; a good one if you are here for a business trip, apart from visiting.